- about us

 Josh is a graduate of the University of Michigan and received his law degree from the George Washington University.
 He is a visiting scholar at the Johns Hopkins Bloomberg School of Public Health where he teaches public health advocacy and is a regular blogger at the Huffington Post.

-Adelyn Allchin is the Public Health Analyst at the Educational Fund to Stop Gun Violence (Ed Fund).
+Adelyn Allchin is the Director of Public Health at the Educational Fund to Stop Gun Violence (Ed Fund).
+Previously, she served as a Public Health Analyst at the Ed Fund from June 2015 to January 2018.

-Adelyn brings three years of professional public health experience to the Ed Fund, with a background in veteran’s health, clinical research, and social epidemiology.
+Adelyn has a background in veteran’s health, clinical research, and social epidemiology.
 She is passionate about translating research to create evidence-based policies that will improve public health.
 In particular, she is collaborating with a diverse array of researchers, advocates, and mental health practitioners to develop model policies to de-stigmatize the association between violence and mental illness by broadening the policy focus to proven risk factors for dangerousness.

 Vicka is passionate about social justice, engaging in diverse collaborations, and developing and implementing evidence-based strategies to effect change and improve public health.
 At the Ed Fund, she focuses on evidence-based firearm policy and education, research translation, suicide prevention, and advocacy at the state and federal levels.